Comparison of non-archimedean and logarithmic mirror constructions via the Frobenius structure theorem: Introduction

 \subsection{Acknowledgments}

 I would like to thank my supervisior Mark Gross for suggesting this problem, and for numerous suggestions and comments throughout the development and writing of this paper, specifically to pursue the perspective inspired by the Frobenius Structure conjecture.
-The worked was funded by a stipend from University of Cambridge Department of Pure Mathematics and Mathematical Statistics, and the ERC Advanced Grant MSAG.
+I also thank the referee whose thorough comments helped improve the exposition of the paper.
+The work was funded by a stipend from University of Cambridge Department of Pure Mathematics and Mathematical Statistics, and the ERC Advanced Grant MSAG.